milkcircle/milkcircle.github.io/_posts/2019-09-15-this-word-love.md

 and stored them in a jar
 in a quiet dark cupboard
 behind my secret stash of cookies
-and the most expensive bottles of oil i have
+and the most expensive bottles of wine i have

 in anticipation for the day
 &nbsp;&nbsp;&nbsp;you come back